 Benefit 2 – Primary Maths Starters Are A Great Way To Recap A Topic Or Previously Taught Skill

-If you have just taught a week of multiplication last week then having a quick recap at the beginning of each lesson this week can give a perfect opportunity to ensure that the skills are embedded.
+If you have just taught a week of multiplication last week then having a quick recap at the beginning of each lesson this week can give the perfect opportunity to ensure that the skills are embedded.

 This will also give you the chance to assess and record this if using independent tasks in the starter.
 It is also worth mentioning that if a few students struggled last week, it gives you a chance to remind them again in new ways each day to ensure that it clicks before moving on completely.